-back-to-front order and exploiting the hardware alpha test in order to reject fragments not corresponding to the isosurface [WE98].
-The concept of pre-integration can also be applied to isosurface rendering, which yields results of high quality even with low sampling rates [EKE01].
-Recently, GPU-based ray casting approaches have been developed [KW03, RGW03], which can also be used to determine ray-isosurface intersections.
+In hardware-accelerated volume rendering, isosurfaces have traditionally been rendered by slicing the volume in back-to-front order and exploiting the hardware alpha test in order to reject fragments not corresponding to the isosurface [34].
+The concept of preintegration can also be applied to isosurface rendering, which yields results of high quality even with low sampling rates [5].
+Recently, GPU-based ray casting approaches have been developed [18, 28], which can also be used to determine ray-isosurface intersections.

-The following sections illustrate a high-quality rendering pipeline for direct rendering of isosurfaces by determining ray-isosurface intersections and subsequent deferred shading of the corresponding pixels.
-The input to the deferred shading stages is a floating point image of ray-isosurface intersection positions, which is obtained from either slicing the volume [HBH03], illustrated in figure 3, or first hit ray casting that stores hit positions into the target buffer using an adaptation of a GPU ray casting method [KW03].
+The following sections illustrate a high-quality rendering pipeline for direct rendering of isosurfaces by determining rayisosurface intersections and subsequent deferred shading of the corresponding pixels.
+The input to the deferred shading stages is a floating point image of ray-isosurface intersection positions, which is obtained from either slicing the volume [7], illustrated in figure 4, or first hit ray casting that stores hit positions into the target buffer using a GPU ray casting method [8].

-1.1.
-Deferred Shading
+1.1 Deferred Shading